orb-lang/helm/doc/md/design/cluster-actors-helm.md

 Since readline is stateless, this is simple in the whole and tricky on the margin\.
 If we can just say what a key press does, great, make that into a string\.

+### Ragas: helm:maestro/ragas

+Ragas are a runtime construct, state machines containing, at least, keymaps, the 'target' Agent, action handlers, and necessary bookkeeping methods, like `:onPush`, `:onShadow`, and `:onShow`\.

+The keymaps associated with a raga should go in a new `keymaps` folder where we whittle them down relentlessly to a declarative form, and all the associated ragas are constructed in one raga module, for now\.

+#### Maestro raag\-shift algorithm

+This should be good enough and offers ways to elaborate\.

+We build something I'll call a directed stack\.
+It has two operations, `:push` and `:pop`, and the stack take care of removing any cycles, and never pops empty, we'll have a method to replace the base of the stack but it won't be by ever underflowing the stack\.
+We'll call the base of the stack the `base`, it is `nerf` for our normal mode\.

+So if we push the sequence `premise-edit, title-edit` twice, the stack is `[base, premise-edit, title-edit]`\.
+There is a canonical way to un\-cycle when we need that behavior, but for what we have now, we won't need to do excursions, just cycle elimination\.

+A Raga gets `:onPush` when it's pushed, `:onShadow` when something goes over it, and `:onShow` when a shadow is popped off of it\.